yinghueygan/COVID-19-Tracker/README.md

 # COVID-19-Tracker
-A COVID-19 Tracker system is developed with HTML, CSS, PHP and JavaScript via Atom.
-Based on the date, the system is able to report the total number of confirmed cases, recovered cases and deaths cases on a daily basis.
-Other than that, the daily confirmed cases, recovered cases and deaths cases are also displayed.
+A COVID-19 Tracker system is developed with HTML, CSS, PHP, and JavaScript via Atom.
+Based on the date, the system is able to report the total number of confirmed cases, recovered cases, and deaths cases on a daily basis.
+Other than that, the daily confirmed cases, recovered cases, and deaths cases are also displayed.
 In addition, either the COVID-19 cases or death cases, the system can create a statistic and present them in a line graph according to date.
 In this way, users can have a better understanding of the situation and get to know the severity of COVID-19 in Malaysia.
 Apart from showing the COVID-19 cases and death cases in Malaysia, the system allows users to obtain COVID-19 cases and death cases by states.

+## COVID-19 data retrieved from Ministry of Health Malaysia

 ## Home Page:
 ![image](https://github.com/yinghueygan/COVID-19-Tracker/assets/90696965/bbdb8943-3977-4dcb-9ce8-672419e60af9)